dotnet/designs/accepted/2023/feature-switch-attributes.md

 Currently, "dynamic code" is the main example of a feature that defines all three of these components.

-Not all features come with a feature switch.
+Not all features come with a feature check property.
 For example:

 - The "feature" of unreferenced code being available is represented as:
   - `RequiresUnreferencedCodeAttribute`

-It's easy to imagine adding a feature check property like `RuntimeFeature.IsUnreferencedCodeSupported` that would be set to `false` in trimmed apps.
+It's easy to imagine adding a feature check like `RuntimeFeature.IsUnreferencedCodeSupported` that would be set to `false` in trimmed apps.
 We don't necessarily want to do this, because there is value in organizing features that call into `RequiresUnreferencedCode` APIs in a more granular way, so that they can be toggled independently.

 - The "feature" of individual assembly files being available in an app is represented as:
   - `RequiresAssemblyFilesAttribute`